(i) Home/School partnership

 These are held twice a year for our kindergarten students and termly for Monday-Friday playgroup/prep-programme students.

 These conferences give parents the opportunity to discuss in depth their child’s development with his/her class teacher.
-If parents have any concerns about their child or their child’s development they are encouraged to approach the teacher or principal who will be able to advise them
+If parents have any concerns about their child or their child’s development they are encouraged to approach the teacher or Head of School who will be able to advise them

-Reports will be sent home at the end of the school year or on request for special circumstances such as primary school interviews.
+Reports will be sent home twice a year; one in October for the child’s settling in report and the other at the end of the school year or on request for special circumstances.

 Kiddies’ Club and Language Centre